November 24, 2020

 Improving the quality of education and providing universal access to all citizens continues to be a major focus of China’s development initiatives.

-Chinese Proverbs on Learning and Education
+Chinese Proverbs and Idioms on Learning and Education

 One of the best ways to understand the immense value that Chinese culture places on learning is to explore education-related proverbs.